Jenny Tonge, Baroness Tonge: Comments about Israel and the Gaza strip

 Following Jeremy Corbyn's election as Leader of the Labour Party, Tonge said that she was considering joining Labour, having not seen the party as left-wing enough until then.
 Tonge expressed support for Corbyn and the former Labour MP Tony Benn: "I marched alongside Tony Benn and Jeremy Corbyn, one on either side.
 I went to Gaza with Jeremy Corbyn and we met Hamas leaders together".
 Deputy Labour Leader Tom Watson said Tonge would be "welcome" in the party.

 Tonge chaired a meeting of the Palestine Return Council at the House of Lords on 25 October 2016 to launch a campaign for Britain to apologise for the Balfour Declaration, which advocated a home for Jews in Palestine, ahead of its hundredth anniversary in 2017.
-Jennifer Gerber, the Director of Labour Friends of Israel told The Jewish Chronicle about the absence of any "reproach or redress from Baroness Tonge as chair" at the gathering, at which "attendees compared Israel to ISIS and claimed Jews 'provoked' their own genocide.
+Jennifer Gerber, the director of Labour Friends of Israel told The Jewish Chronicle about the absence of any "reproach or redress from Baroness Tonge as chair" at the gathering, at which "attendees compared Israel to ISIS and claimed Jews 'provoked' their own genocide.
 Silence in the face of such abhorrence amounts to tacit endorsement".
 Tonge was suspended by the Liberal Democrats, and then resigned from the party on 27 October 2016.
 Speaking about London's Israeli embassy at the time, she commented: "They are attacking the Lib Dems as they do Labour.
 They like to be in control of things".

-In October 2018, Tonge faced calls to resign over a post she made on Facebook in the aftermath of the Pittsburgh synagogue shooting, in which she claimed that the Israeli government's actions towards Palestinians may have contributed to a rise in anti-Semitism.
+In October 2018 Tonge faced calls to resign over a post she made on Facebook in the aftermath of the Pittsburgh synagogue shooting, in which she claimed that the Israeli government's actions towards Palestinians may have contributed to a rise in anti-Semitism.
 Tonge made a similar comment in January 2021 during a House of Lords debate concerning rising anti-Semitic incidents in universities, saying "The victims are innocent Jewish people—students, in this case.
 They are victims because of the illegal actions of the Israeli government."

 Population, health and development

 Tonge is strongly in favour of stem cell research and has stated so in the House of Lords.
-She is pro-choice on abortion and has supported "Patient (Assisted Dying)" laws in the United Kingdom.
+She is pro-choice on abortion and has supported assisted suicide laws in the United Kingdom.

 Tonge was chair of the All Party Parliamentary Group on Population, Development and Reproductive Health for five years, which in November 2012 issued a report on child marriage, A Childhood Lost, which urged the British government to act to stop child marriage in Britain and abroad.

 This followed other reports on Maternal Morbidity, "Better off Dead", and most recently, a new report has been published on Population Dynamics and Sustainable Development.
 She was President of the European Parliamentary Forum on Population and Development from 2011-15.
-In November 2015, she was made an Honorary Fellow of the Royal College of Obstetricians and Gynaecologists for services to women's health in the UK and in developing countries.
+In November 2015 she was made an Honorary Fellow of the Royal College of Obstetricians and Gynaecologists for services to women's health in the UK and in developing countries.